Neurobiology For Dummies

 fMRI scanners detect blood oxygenation levels and blood flow changes associated with metabolic changes in brain areas at a resolution of one to several cubic millimeters, depending on the magnet strength.
 This measurement is a one-dimensional index of the overall level of neural activity in that tissue volume, which is a complex circuit, composed of millions of neurons.

 In sensory systems, visual space is laid out in a complex topographic map on the brain.
-If a person imagines some specific shape directly in front of her, some of the same brain areas will be activated that would have been activated by actually seeing that shape.
+If a person imagines some specific shape directly in front of them, some of the same brain areas will be activated that would have been activated by actually seeing that shape.
 This brain activity associated with imagery also can be detected in a scanner.
 Brain areas whose activity is necessary to conjure up images, or to lie, are different from those involved in retrieving content from actual memory, and this also can be detected.

 Here are some interesting ideas about cyborgs:

 • The beginning of the human cyborg era began with the need to restore lost function, particularly hearing, where the BCI was relatively straightforward.
+Current devices such as Musk’s Neuralink hope to translate some thought processes into motor output, such as direct control of a computer mouse.

 • Just as the nervous system adapts to new and novel inputs, such as those that occur when learning how to ride a bicycle or drive a car, it can likely adapt to direct injection of signals into the nervous system.